 Don’t be frivolous with IT purchases.
 Work with your IT Advisor to make planned purchases and implementations.

 6. Failing To Outsource

 There comes a time in every small business when the cost benefit of managing your IT yourself diminishes to the point of no return.
-At that time, outsourcing might just be the sensible option.
+At that time, outsourced IT services, also known as Managed IT Services, might just be the sensible option.
 In mid size companies, outsourcing or having an IT firm on call as needed helps balance costs and necessary IT support.
 In a large company, outsourcing can significantly reduce the IT budget with Service Level Agreements.